 Applegreen, who are part of SuperStop, claim there isn't enough traffic to warrant opening Gorey, which will take trade from a site they privately developed at Wicklow.
 Applegreen planned and opened Wicklow in the time it took to resolve disputes about Gorey.

 In May 2017, it was announced the services would be opening later that year.
 However, in November 2017, Topaz revealed that they still hadn't entered any formal agreements to open the premises, hinting that the contract is no longer as attractive as they thought it would be.
-It is now expected to open in April 2018.
+It is now expected to open before the end of 2018.

 The mothballed amenity building has three entrances, serving the forecourt, car park and picnic area.
 The site is ready to open but fenced off, with a 24-hour security patrol, costing over €400,000 in addition to the €10 million investment.